liusi2019/DePTH-tutorial/index.md

 DePTH train -h
 DePTH cv -h
 ```
-## Get prediction from DePTH 2.0 default models
+## Get prediction from DePTH 2.1 default models

-DePTH default models were updated to DePTH 2.0 on Dec.
-27, 2024.
-The updated
+DePTH default models were updated to DePTH 2.1 on Sept.
+21, 2025.
+In default setting,
+DePTH 2.1 provide the most up-to-date models for both HLA-I and HLA-II.

+DePTH 2.0 is a middle stage between DePTH 1.0 and DePTH 2.1.
+DePTH 2.0 default models
-default models were trained on data sets richer than those used for DePTH 1.0.
+were trained on data sets richer than those used for DePTH 1.0, for both HLA-I and HLA-II.
+Compared with DePTH 2.0, in the case of HLA-I, DePTH 2.1 default models were trained
+on data sets richer than those used for DePTH 2.0, but in the case of HLA-II,
-DePTH 1.0 default models are kept as legacy and can be called by command lines
+DePTH 2.1 default models are the same as those from DePTH 2.0.
-specified at the end of this tutorial.

 By default, DePTH provides two sets of models, one for TCR-HLA pairs involving
 HLA-I alleles, and one for those involving HLA-II alleles, respectively.
 Each